Trifolium repens: Ancestry

-Trifolium repens is a tetraploid (4n=32) with two diploid ancestors.
+Trifolium repens is an allotetraploid (2n = 4x = 32) of two diploid ancestors and exhibits disomic inheritance.
 In order to increase genetic diversity for breeding, research is focused on finding these ancestors.
-Proposed ancestors of Trifolium repens include Trifolium nigrescens, Trifolium occidentale, Trifolium pallescens, and Trifolium uniflorum.
+Proposed ancestors of T. repens include T. nigrescens, T. occidentale, T. pallescens, and T. uniflorum.
 Additionally, it is possible that one of the diploid ancestors has yet to be analyzed, either because it has not been discovered or is extinct.

 Cultivation and uses

 Forage

 White clover has been described as the most important forage legume of the temperate zones.
 Symbiotic nitrogen fixation (up to 545 kg/ha/year of N, although usually much less, e.g. about 110 to 170 kg/ha/year) in root nodules of white clover obviates synthetic nitrogen fertilizer use for maintaining productivity on much temperate zone pasture land.
 White clover is commonly grown in mixtures with forage grasses, e.g. perennial ryegrass (Lolium perenne).
 Such mixtures can not only optimize livestock production, but can also reduce the bloat risk to livestock that can be associated with excessive white clover in pastures.
 Such species mixtures also tend to avoid issues that could otherwise be associated with cyanogenic glycosides (linamarin and lotaustralin) intake on pure or nearly pure stands of some white clover varieties.
 However, problems do not inevitably arise with grazing on monocultures of white clover, and superior ruminant production is sometimes achieved on white clover monocultures managed to optimize sward height.

-Formononetin and biochanin A play a role in arbuscular mycorrhiza formation on white clover roots, and foliar disease can stimulate production of estrogenic coumestans in white clover.
+The O-methylated isoflavones formononetin and biochanin A play a role in arbuscular mycorrhiza formation on white clover roots, and foliar disease can stimulate production of estrogenic coumestans in white clover.
 However, while there have been a few reports of phytoestrogenic effects of white clover on grazing ruminants, these have been far less common than such reports regarding some varieties of subterranean clover (Trifolium subterraneum) and red clover (Trifolium pratense).
 Among forage plants, some white clover varieties tend to be favored by rather close grazing, because of their stoloniferous habit, which can contribute to competitive advantage.